uaf-math/calc1/week1-ALEKS.md

 	* (Distance section) Class Code **VX3AW-T9LNW**; Cohort Name:  **MATH F251X Calculus I DISTANCE, Fall 2022**

 4. ALEKS will then direct you through the registration process.
+Make sure to write down your login name and password as you will need them for the proctored assessment which will use a different computer.

 ## Working with ALEKS PPL